Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + Waves
     + [`addWaveModes`](/classes/wvtransform/addwavemodes.html) add amplitudes of the given wave modes
     + [`initWithGMSpectrum`](/classes/wvtransform/initwithgmspectrum.html) initialize with a Garrett-Munk spectrum
-    + [`initWithHorizontalWaveNUmberSpectrum`](/classes/wvtransform/initwithhorizontalwavenumberspectrum.html) initialize with a Alternative Interal Wave Spectrum in
-    + [`initWithHorizontalWaveNumberSpectrum`](/classes/wvtransform/initwithhorizontalwavenumberspectrum_.html) initialize with a Alternative Interal Wave Spectrum in
+    + [`initWithHorizontalWaveNumberSpectrum`](/classes/wvtransform/initwithhorizontalwavenumberspectrum.html) initialize with a Alternative Interal Wave Spectrum in
     + [`initWithSpectralFunction`](/classes/wvtransform/initwithspectralfunction.html) initialize the wave spectrum with a given function
     + [`initWithWaveModes`](/classes/wvtransform/initwithwavemodes.html) initialize with the given wave modes
     + [`removeAll`](/classes/wvtransform/removeall.html) removes all energy from the model